microsoft/azure-health-data-services-workshop/resources/docs/Postman_FHIR_service_README.md

 7. Copy the secret **Value** and securely store it somewhere (you will need this when you configure your Postman environment).
 <img src="./images/Screenshot_2022-02-15_142159_edit2.png" height="328">

-For more information on registering client applications in AAD for Azure Health Data Services, please see the [Authentication and Authorization for Azure Health Data Services](https://docs.microsoft.com/en-us/azure/healthcare-apis/authentication-authorization) documentation.
+For more information on registering client applications in AAD for Azure Health Data Services, please see the [Authentication and Authorization for Azure Health Data Services](https://docs.microsoft.com/azure/healthcare-apis/authentication-authorization) documentation.

-## Step 2 - Assign Azure RBAC roles for Postman
+## Step 2 - Assign FHIR Data Contributor role in Azure for Postman

 1. In Azure Portal, go to **Home** -> **Resource groups** and find the resource group containing your FHIR service instance.
-When in the resource group **Overview**, click on your FHIR service app name in the list.
+When in the resource group **Overview**, click on your FHIR service name in the list.
 <img src="./images/Screenshot_2022-02-15_142434_edit2.png" height="328">

 2. Go to the **Access Control (IAM)** blade.
 Click on the **Roles** tab.